-2022-23 Quality, Currency, Availability of Textbooks and Other Instructional Materials
+2024-25 Quality, Currency, Availability of Textbooks and Other Instructional Materials

-Pupils from Princeton Street School currently use curriculum adopted by our school district in the areas of Reading/English Language Arts, Math, Science, and Social Science.
+Pupils from Princeton Street School currently uses curriculum adopted by our school district in the areas of Reading/English Language Arts, Math, Science, and Social Science.
 The adopted curriculum has come form the most recent State Board of Education's Adoptions List at the time of adoption.
 Each pupil is assigned, and granted access to, all core curriculum material and its supplementary components.
 Princeton Street School also maintains a sufficient amount text books and core material to ensure that all students are guaranteed access in all instances, and core textbooks are inspected annually and replaced as needed as to meet the requirements of the Williams Settlement Implementation Agreement.
-Princeton's most recent County Williams Settlement Inspection visit took place on August 21, 2018 yielding a score of Sufficient in the area of ELA/ELD, Math, Social Studies, and Science textbooks.
+Princeton's most recent County Williams Settlement Inspection found No Material Insufficiencies with ELA/ELD, Math, Social Studies, and Science textbooks.